Methodology

 How to interpret the site

 A higher score does not mean a policy reversal must happen.
 It means the market backdrop is putting more stress on the system across several channels at once.
-This is a custom heuristic model designed for monitoring pressure, not an official Deutsche Bank model and not a guaranteed forecast of political behavior.
+In the current build, equity rallies can reduce the composite through a half-weighted relief offset, while rates and inflation still keep a level-sensitive floor even when the last 5 sessions were flat.